isabella232/ads-infra-kontrol/docs/kontrol.rst

 Overview
 ********

-*Kontrol* is a small Python_ package which implements a REST/HTTP endpoint plus a set of Pykka_ state-machines.
+*Kontrol* is a small Python_ package which implements a RPC endpoint plus a set of Pykka_ state-machines.
 It is used to report periodic keepalive messages from a set of pods and aggregate them in Etcd_.